Outpatient AI operations - Lawrenceville, GA

 CALL D. Wilson, followup 12s

-Every tool above was selected because it offers a signed Business Associate Agreement for HIPAA-covered data.
-Tools without a BAA, like standard public LLM APIs and open-routing aggregators, are never on the path.
+Every component that could touch HIPAA-covered data is chosen because it offers a signed Business Associate Agreement.
+Tools without one, like standard public LLM APIs and open-routing aggregators, are never on the path.
+The exact tools depend on the workflow we pilot first and the data involved; the full signed BAA matrix is part of every proposal.

 📞